Mariko HORI

 Small things set in motion an effective transformation process more than large ones.

-where if the wind blows, honey will be Florence’s most precious souvenir.
+If the wind blows in Florence, honey will be Florence's souvenior

 _( what is your story ) IF THE WIND BLOWS